Taxation In India

 It is the Tax which is collected by the government from the manufacturer, wholesalers/dealers, and retails on their total sale of the months. this process of collection of tax is explained as below: –

-- 2nd step, Wholesalers/dealers collect tax on the sale to the retailer and paid the difference of the amount of tax paid and tax collect to the government.
+- The Wholesalers/dealers shall collect tax on the sale of goods from the retailer and then at the end of the month, he shall pay that balance amount of tax to the government.

-- 3rd step, Retailer collect tax on the sale to the consumer(end user) and paid the difference of the amount of tax paid and tax collected to the government.
+- The Retailer shall collect tax on the sale of goods from the consumer(end-user) and then at the end of the month, he also shall pay that balance amount of tax to the government.

 Here is an example is given below:-